Iroise Sea: Location and environment

 The Iroise coastline consists of a rich variety of beaches, rocky cliffs, sand dunes, coves and islands such as the Île de Sein and the Island of Molene.

 The considerable differences in depth and the adjacent English Channel create the strong currents through the Iroise.
 High tides in the Channel bring about strong north-easterly currents, which reverse at low tide.
 The currents can reach particularly high speeds at the Raz de Sein or the Goulet de Brest.

 Many lighthouses were erected in the area to guide sailors.
 Many local legends describe lost ships and tragedies at sea.

 Activities

 The Iroise Sea enjoys a variety of activities.
 The French navy has been active there since 1631, when Brest was established as a naval base.
 Since the late 20th century, it has been a centre of submarine activity, owing to the nuclear submarine base established at Île Longue on the Crozon peninsula in the roadstead of Brest.

-Fishing, though less important than in the past, is still practiced, especially through the ports of Le Conquet, Douarnenez, Camaret and Brest.
+Fishing, though less important than in the past, is still practised, especially through the ports of Le Conquet, Douarnenez, Camaret and Brest.
 Catches range from crabs to sardines and monkfish.
 The area is also popular for sailing and pleasure boating, particularly in the less exposed areas along the coast and in Douarnenez Bay.
 Diving is also increasingly popular, particularly in view of the many accessible wrecks and spectacular underwater vistas.